Supercaly/ntfy2telegram/README.md

       - .env
 ```

-> If you intend to use Portainer remember to substitute `.env` with `stack.env`.
+> Note: If you intend to use **Portainer** remember to substitute `.env` with `stack.env`.

-## Manual install
+## Manual install 🛠️

-This application is intended to be used with Docker but you can use it directly on your machine building it by hand.
+This application is intended to be used with Docker but you can use it directly on your machine by building it by hand.

-Download or Clone the repository via git
+Download or clone the repository via git:

 ```console
 $ git clone https://github.com/Supercaly/ntfy2telegram